 You can set a logical partition that uses shared processors to use as little as 0.10 processing units, which is approximately a 10th of the processing capacity of a single processor.
 You can specify the number of processing units to be used by a shared processor logical partition down to the 100th of a processing unit.
-Also, you can set a shared processor logical partition so that, if the logical partition requires more processing capacity than its assigned number of processing units, the logical partition can use processor resources that are not assigned to any logical partition or processor resources that are assigned to any logical partition or processor resources that are assigned to another logical partition.
+Also, you can set a shared processor logical partition so that, if the logical partition requires more processing capacity than its assigned number of processing units, the logical partition can use processor resources that are not assigned to any logical partition or processor resources that are assigned to another logical partition but that are not being used by the other logical partition.
 (Some server models might require you to enter an activation code before you can create logical partitions that use shared processors.)
 (Some server models might require you to enter an activation code before you can create logical partitions that use shared processors.)